 Food services: Social distancing propels take-outs and deliveries to success

-While a shift toward delivery-only restaurants likely would have happened over the next decade or so, this change would now happen “instantaneously,” according to David Chang, founder of the Momofuku restaurant group.
+While a shift toward delivery-only restaurants likely would have happened over the next decade or so, this change could now happen “instantaneously,” according to David Chang, founder of the Momofuku restaurant group.

-As more food businesses embrace a made-for-delivery approach, delivery-first restaurants and industrial kitchens seem poised to emerge as winners on the other side of this pandemic.
+As more food businesses embrace a made-for-delivery approach even as lockdowns are lifted in the months to come, delivery-first restaurants and industrial kitchens seem poised to emerge as winners on the other side of this pandemic.

 Restaurant & grocery delivery